sylefeb/Silice/projects/kbfcrabe/README.md

 I won't spend too much time of the Doom-fire algorithm itself, for this please refer to the excellent write up by [Fabien Sanglard](https://fabiensanglard.net/doom_fire_psx/).
 Instead I'll focus on explaining everything around it!
-We are designing our own hardware, after all.
+We are designing our own hardware (*), after all.

+> (*) *By hardware I mean the FPGA part of it, not the physical device itself.
+We're lucky to have this covered by @GregDavill and @arturo182 already ;)*

 The project uses Silice RISC-V integration: we are going to create a hardware framework around a RISC-V softcore, the [Ice-V dual](../ice-v/IceVDual.md).